Dighton Pruning Services

 Protecting Dighton's Urban Forest Through Sustainable Pruning & Community Stewardship

-Sustainable pruning in Dighton supports tree longevity, disease prevention, and storm resilience, contributing to municipal canopy coverage targets of 30-40%.
-The urban forest enhances air quality, stormwater management, and wildlife habitat, while also increasing property values.
+Sustainable pruning in Dighton supports tree longevity, disease prevention, and storm resilience, contributing to municipal canopy coverage targets (30-40%).
+The urban forest enhances air quality, stormwater management, and wildlife habitat, while also supporting climate change mitigation.
 Community involvement is encouraged through volunteer workshops, citizen science tree inventories, and Arbor Day events.
-Long-term planning includes succession strategies for aging trees, climate adaptation, and integration with green infrastructure.
-For stewardship opportunities, contact the Dighton Planning Board
+Long-term planning includes succession strategies for aging trees, climate-adapted species selection, and integration with green infrastructure.
+For information on stewardship programs and urban forest planning:

 979 Somerset Avenue, Dighton, MA 02715